edikgat/car-rent-api/backend/README.md

 - All prices are stored as integers (in cents)
 - Running `$ ruby main.rb` from the level folder must generate the desired output, but of course feel free to add more files if needed.

-## Sending Your Results

-Once you are done, please send your results to someone from Charles.co.

-- If you are already in discussion with us, send it directly to the person you are talking to.

-You can send your Github project link or zip your directory and send it via email.
-If you do not use Github, don't forget to attach your `.git` folder.

-Good luck!